Paloma Faith

-Paloma Faith Blomfield (born 21 July 1981) is an English singer and actress.
-Her debut studio album, Do You Want the Truth or Something Beautiful?, was released in 2009 and was certified double platinum in the UK.
-The album spawned the singles "Stone Cold Sober", "New York", and "Upside Down", and earned Faith her first BRIT Award nomination in 2010.
+Paloma Faith Blomfield (born 21 July 1981) is an English singer, songwriter, actress and television personality.
+After signing with Epic Records in 2008, Faith released her debut album, Do You Want the Truth or Something Beautiful?
+(2009), which produced the UK top-twenty singles "Stone Cold Sober" and "New York".
+Her second album, Fall to Grace (2012), charted at number two on the UK Albums Chart, earned her two Brit Award nominations, and spawned her first UK top-ten single "Picking Up the Pieces" and the top-twenty cover version of INXS's "Never Tear Us Apart".

-In 2012, Faith released her second studio album, Fall to Grace, which charted at number two on the UK Albums Chart and earned her a double platinum certification.
-The album produced her first top ten single, "Picking Up the Pieces", the top twenty cover version of INXS's "Never Tear Us Apart", and earned her two BRIT Award nominations.
-In 2014, Faith released her third studio album, A Perfect Contradiction, which stands as her most successful album to date, also receiving a double platinum certification.
-The album spawned the hit singles "Can't Rely on You" and "Only Love Can Hurt Like This", with the latter also topping the charts in Australia.
-Her fourth studio album, The Architect, was released in 2017 and debuted at number one in the UK, becoming Faith's first number-one album.
-In 2020, she released her fifth studio album, Infinite Things.
+Faith's third album, A Perfect Contradiction (2014), was certified double platinum by the British Phonographic Industry and spawned the UK top-ten singles "Can't Rely on You" and "Only Love Can Hurt Like This", with the latter topping the charts in Australia.
+She collaborated with the duo Sigma on the 2014 single "Changing", which charted atop the UK Singles Chart.
+Her fourth album, The Architect (2017), debuted at number one in the UK, becoming Faith's first number one album.
+In 2018, she featured on DJ Sigala's single "Lullaby".
+Her next two albums, Infinite Things (2020) and The Glorification of Sadness (2024), both reached the top-five in the UK.

-In addition to her solo work, Faith collaborated with the duo Sigma on the 2014 single "Changing", which charted at number one in the UK, and DJ Sigala on "Lullaby", which reached the top ten in 2018.
-As an actress, she has appeared in St Trinian's (2007), The Imaginarium of Doctor Parnassus (2009), Dread (2009), Youth (2015), and Pennyworth (2019–present).
-Faith was a judge on the fifth series of The Voice UK in 2016, and on The Voice Kids in 2020.
+As an actress, Faith appeared in the films St Trinian's (2007), The Imaginarium of Doctor Parnassus (2009), Dread (2009), Youth (2015), and the television series Pennyworth (2019–2022).
+She has also served as a coach on the television talent show The Voice UK (2016) and its spin-off The Voice Kids (2020).
+In 2024, Faith released the memoir, MILF, which became a Sunday Times Bestseller.
+In 2025, she was a contestant on the reality television show The Celebrity Traitors.